saurabh-hirani/saurabh-hirani.github.io/_posts/2021-04-23-what-happens-on-cli.md

 the flexibility to adopt new tools and the perseverance to explore the old ones to their depths before chasing the next shiny new thing.

-The second part - perseverance, can only be built with discpline.
+The second part - perseverance, can only be built with discipline.
 By discipline, I do not mean the one that is the foundation of flame wars like memacs is infinitely better than youvim.
 I mean holding yourself accountable for your learning, enforcing mental reminders so that you don't fall back into the easy mouse-clicky shortcuts that you wanted to escape from in the first place.
 These reminders can be - avoiding